TE-Academy/Reputation-based_Weighted_Voting/README.md

 Use the RWV Toolbox, to...
 * Integrate on-chain proofs to define voting power (ERC-20/ERC-721/ERC-1155)
 * Select vote weighting mechanisms and customize parameters to make the vote weighting fit to your community
-* Run ready-to-use simulations to test your parameter setting (dictatorship-proof, sybil resistance)
+* Run a mechanism audit to find critical vulnerabilities (dictatorship, sybil resistance)
-* Role out a RWV on Snapshot using the RWV Snapshot Strategies and your parameter setting
+* Role out your voting (link to understand the components, voting rule)

 ### Table of Contents
 (links to sections below)